Deal alert! Northwest, our favorite company, is forming

-All LLCs in North Dakota must file an Annual Report each year.
+All North Dakota LLCs must file an Annual Report

 This is required in order to keep your LLC in compliance and in good standing with the North Dakota Secretary of State.